Get insider access

 4. Best Point-And-Shoot Camera For Blogging

-While an interchangeable lens model like the ones above will give you more versatility, a compact point-and-shoot might be the best camera for bloggers who frequently shoot on the go.
-Enter the Sony ZV-1, which is portable enough to fit into a coat pocket.
-While it's designed specifically for vlogging, the ZV-1 is also a very capable compact stills camera.
-Though its built-in lens doesn't have the longest zoom range, it still gives you a bit of flexibility to adjust your framing or capture subjects that are a little farther away.
+While an interchangeable lens model will give you more versatility, a compact point-and-shoot camera is a great choice for bloggers who frequently shoot on the go.
+Enter the Sony ZV-1, which is portable enough to fit into a coat pocket or small bag.
+While it's designed specifically for vlogging, the ZV-1 is also a capable stills camera.
+Its built-in lens doesn't have the longest zoom range, but it still gives you a bit of flexibility to adjust your framing or capture subjects that are a little farther away.

 The camera also has several helpful features for vloggers and bloggers, including a dedicated 'Background Defocus' button that toggles between a shallow and wide depth of field and a 'Product Showcase' mode that quickly shifts focus from faces to any objects held up in the frame.
 Of course, going with a point-and-shoot camera means sacrificing battery life, and overheating can be an issue for longer recording sessions, but this is still a great option for bloggers and vloggers who need something compact.
-Although the Sony ZV-1 II is out now, that model is a bit pricier and doesn't offer huge improvements besides a wider-angle lens.
+The newer Sony ZV-1 II offers a wider-angle lens, but the ZV-1 is cheaper and includes optical stabilization, so it's still our top compact pick for blogging.

 See our review